Introduction

 What is Skim Milk?

 Skim milk is cow’s milk that has had most of its fat removed.
 This process results in milk with less than 0.5% fat content, making it a lighter alternative to full cream milk.
-Despite its low-fat nature, skim milk retains most of the essential nutrients found in whole milk, making it a nutritious choice for those looking to reduce their fat intake.
+Despite its low-fat nature, it retains most of the essential nutrients found in whole milk, making it a nutritious choice for those looking to reduce their fat intake.

 - Fat Content: Less than 0.5% fat, compared to 3.25% in whole milk.